telink-semi/tc_ble_single_sdk/doc/tc_ble_single_sdk_Release_Note.md

   - (B85/B87/TC321X) When the flash_mid acquisition fails or no matching MID value is found, set "blc_flashProt.init_err = 1" to indicate a flash protection initialization failure.
   - (B85/B87/TC321X) Optimize the enabling method of the timer watchdog.
 After enabling MODULE_WATCHDOG_ENABLE, enable the timer watchdog by calling wd_set_interval_ms() and wd_start().
   - (B85/B87/TC321X) Move the low battery check function user_battery_power_check to the common file battery_check.c.
+  - (B85/B87/TC321X) Remove MODULE_WATCHDOG_ENABLE in ble_feature_test and 2p4g_feature.
+  - (B85/B87/TC321X) Add compatibility for GPIO_LED_WHITE, GPIO_LED_RED, GPIO_LED_GREEN and GPIO_LED_BLUE in C1T139A5.h, C1T197A5.h and C1T362A5.h.

 * **Link & Startup**
-  - (B85/B87/TC321X) Add a new sector "platform_func" to store the platform data.
+  - (TC321X) Add a new sector "platform_func" to store the platform data.
   - (B85/B87/TC321X) Move the functions in div_mod.S from the ram_code sector to cstartup_ram_funcs.
   - (TC321X) Add RF software configuration invocation interface "rf_sw_config" in the cstartup_TC321X.S.
+  - (TC321X) Adjust the position of the initialization of the .bss segment in cstartup_TC321X.S, making it initialize after calling "rf_sw_config".

 ### Optimization
 * N/A